Sully Sullenberger: In popular culture

+In 2016, Tom Hanks appeared in a sketch on Saturday Night Live where he reprised his character as "Sully" Sullenberger.

 Sullenberger appeared as himself in a cameo role in the 2017 film Daddy's Home 2.

 In season five, episode seven of the NBC comedy Brooklyn Nine-Nine titled "Two Turkeys," (aired November 21, 2017) the character Jake Peralta's (portrayed by Andy Samberg) father Roger Peralta (portrayed by Bradley Whitford), a pilot, claims to have flown with Sullenberger.
 Later on, the character Amy Santiago's (portrayed by Melissa Fumero) father Victor Santiago (portrayed by Jimmy Smits) drunkenly tells a nurse that Roger Peralta taught Sullenberger how to fly.

 President George H. W. Bush's service dog Sully, who was assigned to Bush in June 2018 after the death of former First Lady Barbara Bush, was named after Sullenberger, and remained with the former president after Bush's November 2018 death, accompanying Bush's casket for its return to Washington, D.C.

 Sullenberger is featured in the 2020 pilot of the Fox animated TV series Duncanville.

 Sullenberger is featured in the 2021 Family Guy episode And Then There's Fraud.
 Quagmire buys a pilot's hat thinking it is Sullenberger's, having Sullenberger sign it at the end of the episode.

 Sullenberger appeared in the 2022 documentary film Downfall: The Case Against Boeing.

 In the second season of the ABC sitcom Abbott Elementary, episode 6 features teacher Gregory Eddie dressed up as Sullenberger for Halloween.

 In the third episode of the second season of HBO's The Rehearsal, Nathan Fielder portrays a fictional version of Sullenberger throughout his life.